Skip to main content

 • Make a list of cannabis products in your home.
 Knowing exactly what cannabis products you have in your home can help with medical treatment in case of accidental ingestion.

 If a child ingests cannabis, get help immediately.
-Call Poison Control.
+Call Poison Control at

 1-800-222-1222

-If a pet ingests cannabis, call Animal Poison Control.
+If a pet ingests cannabis, call Animal Poison Control at

 1-888-426-4435